Leo-Foy/ASE456---CalculatorApp/documents/manual/user_manual_ver1.md

 ## Introduction
 Welcome to the Calculator Application!
 This manual will guide you through the features and usage of the application.
 This calculator application allows you to build an equation than evaluate it to get the result.
-It supports basic arithmetic operations, exponential functions, logarithmic functions, qand trigonometric functions.
+It supports basic arithmetic operations, exponential functions, logarithmic functions, and trigonometric functions.

 ## Features
 - Basic arithmetic functions